)}

 Which of these companies are CERT-In empanelled?

 Empanelment status across these vendors varies and should be verified per vendor on the CERT-In auditors registry at cert-in.org.in.
 The Enterprise and Big 4 tier (TCS, Wipro, Infosys, HCL, KPMG, Deloitte, EY, PwC) typically have brand-name presence in the regulatory empanelment world; check current status before relying on it.
 Boutique and PTaaS vendors (Astra, BreachLock, Cobalt.io, Qualysec, AppSecure, Payatu); verify per vendor on the registry.
-Compliance-stack vendors do not provide pentest directly so empanelment status varies by the partner they route you to.
+For compliance automation platforms, empanelment status depends on whoever performs the test, so ask the platform who that is.
 CERT-In empanelment is a regulatory category, not a quality grade.
 SaaS startups selling to private enterprises (Razorpay, Freshworks, Postman, US enterprises) generally do not require their pentest vendor to be empanelled.
 For full decision framework, see [when you do not need a CERT-In empanelled pentest vendor](/blog/when-you-dont-need-cert-in-empanelled-pentest-vendor/).

 What is the difference between a boutique pentest firm and an enterprise vendor in India?

 Boutique pentest firms (2 to 8 testers, 10 to 50 lakh annual revenue) deliver founder-led engagements where the same person scopes, tests, writes the report, and runs the retest.
 Pricing is usually published, methodology is named explicitly, and the lead tester is named for the engagement.
-Enterprise vendors (500+ staff, 50 crore+ revenue) deliver project-management-led engagements where a sales executive sells, an account manager handles handoff, a delivery lead plans, and a mix of senior and junior testers execute.
-Pricing is quote-based, often 3 to 5x boutique rates.
+Enterprise vendors deliver project-managed engagements with a scoping, delivery and review structure sized for multi-scope programmes, and a separate commercial contact from the delivery team.
+Pricing is quote-based.
+Ask any enterprise vendor who will run your specific engagement and who reviews the output.
 Both models are valid for different personas: boutique fits Series A SaaS with one or two applications and founder-buyer dynamics; enterprise fits Series C+ procurement with PMO requirements, regulated sectors with empanelment mandates, and CIOs who buy based on brand.

 Should a pre-Series-A SaaS startup pick Cybersecify or a freelance OSCP tester?